SunJiamei/LRP-ImageCaptioning/README.md

 ### Dataset Preparation
 We use two datasets: the [Flickr30K](http://shannon.cs.illinois.edu/DenotationGraph/) and the [MSCOCO2017](https://cocodataset.org/#download).
 ##### Flickr30K
 We prepare the Flick30K as the Karpathy split.
-The captions and train/val/test splits are indluced in [./dataset](./dataset/Flickr30k_text).
+The captions and train/val/test splits are included in [./dataset](./dataset/Flickr30k_text).
-The vocabulary is build on the training set.
+The vocabulary is built on the training set.
 We discard the words that appear less than 3 times.
 ##### MSCOCO2017
 We select 110000 images from the training set for training and 5000 images from the training set for validation.
 The original validation set is used for testing.
-The vocabulary is build on the training set.
+The vocabulary is built on the training set.
 We discard the words that appear less than 5 times.
 ### To Train Models From Scratch
-We experiment with two kinds of image captioning models, adaptive attention model and the grid-TD model based on two papers [Knowing When to Look: Adaptive Attention via A Visual Sentinel for Image Captioning](https://arxiv.org/abs/1612.01887) and [Bottom-Up and Top-Down Attention for Image Captioning and Visual Question Answering](https://arxiv.org/abs/1707.07998).
+We experiment with two kinds of image captioning models, the adaptive attention model and the grid-TD model based on two papers [Knowing When to Look: Adaptive Attention via A Visual Sentinel for Image Captioning](https://arxiv.org/abs/1612.01887) and [Bottom-Up and Top-Down Attention for Image Captioning and Visual Question Answering](https://arxiv.org/abs/1707.07998).